saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 ### Wrapping up

 As I learn more about Rust, I will dive into more complicated features of the language.
 My goal is to learn it proper and cover the foundations first.
-This first post on Rust covered coverd the scalar types and some other basics, like defining variables.
+This first post on Rust covered covered the scalar types and some other basics, like defining variables.
 For more on scalars and the other primitive types, you can check the docs.
 [Rust primitives](https://doc.rust-lang.org/std/index.html#primitives) offers pretty comprehensive examples and explanations.